Defense concedes Sean 'Diddy' Combs had violent outbursts, but say no federal crimes occurred

 The sex parties are central to Combs' sexual abuse, prosecutors say.
 Combs’ company paid for the parties, held in hotel rooms across the U.S. and overseas, and his employees staged the rooms with his preferred lighting, extra linens and lubricant, Johnson said.
 Combs compelled women, including Cassie, to take drugs and engage in sexual activity with male escorts while he gratified himself and sometimes recorded them, Johnson said.

-Combs sat expressionless as he looked toward Johnson and the jury as the prosecutor described what she said was a pattern of violence, sexual abuse and blackmail.
+Combs sat expressionless as Johnson described what she said was a pattern of violence, sexual abuse and blackmail.

 Cassie sued Combs in 2023, and the lawsuit was settled within hours, but it touched off a law enforcement investigation and was followed by dozens of lawsuits making similar claims.